avlavelle/homeworks/homework01/README.md

 script03.py
 Defines a function that returns the length, excluding spaces, of a given name.
-Then, prints five unique names from the imported name module followed by the length from the defined function.
+Then, prints five unique names from the imported names module followed by the length from the defined function.